jnk0le/Ring-Buffer/README.md

 - implemented in `Ringbuffer_unmasked` class
 - whole array is used, no wasted slots
 - masking is performed when writing/reading array
-- insert operation might be a little slower due to comparison with (usually) large immediates.
+- insert operation might be a little slower. (some architectures also won't handle comparison with large immediates as kindly as thumb-2).
 - insert operation have a higher register pressure.

 ```